John Mayer's Five Most Endearing Moments

-We all remember those unforgivably awful words uttered by John Mayer, the ones that made tasteful folks around the planet cringe: "I wanna run through the halls of my high school; I wanna scream at the top of my lungs!"
+We all remember those unforgivably awful words uttered by John Mayer, the ones that made tasteful folks around the planet cringe: "I wanna run through the halls of my high school, I wanna scream at the top of my lungs!"

 Oh, and then there were those other horrifying words printed in Playboy, the ones that placed Mayer in rich-boy exile on a Montana ranch.
 "My dick is sort of like a white supremacist.
 I've got a Benetton heart and a fuckin' David Duke cock."
 Which line is more offensive?
 "No Such Thing" lyrics or his racist genitals?
-We know: Your ears say one thing; your heart and head say another.
+We know, your ears say one thing, your heart and head say another.

 It seems Mayer is back on point these days.
 His music still blows, but his repentance has softened our heart.
-So we present the five most endearing moments in Mayer's public life to show that the guy with the bigoted crotch ain't all bad.
+So, we present the five most endearing moments in Mayer's public life to show that the guy with the bigoted crotch ain't all bad.

 5. He might marry Katy Perry

 Marrying anyone after Russell Brand seems like risky business, doesn't it?
 Pretty sure we all sense that the funny Brit could turn even Chelsea Clinton into a crack-smoking hooker after one date.
-But rumors say Mayer's relationship with Ms. Firework may end in wedding bells.
+But rumors say that Mayer's relationship with Ms. Firework may end in wedding bells.
 A brave and chivalrous move indeed.

-4. His Chappelle's Show appearance
+4. His Chapelle Show appearance

 Mayer had a VH1 show called John Mayer Has a TV Show, and believe it or not, the crooner proved himself an amusing dude.
-Not only did he bring Trick Daddy on to talk about nighttime daycare for moms who want to party and/or strip but he also held a fan focus group and got some goofy droolers to give him dating advice.
+Not only did he bring Trick Daddy on to talk about nighttime daycare for moms who want to party and/or strip, but he held a fan focus group and got some goofy droolers to give him dating advice.

 2. He loves his parents and his new home

 Not only that, but he loves his mama and his papa.
-Once when out with his mom, someone yelled out: "What do you think about your son?"
+Once when out with him mom, someone yelled out: "What do you think about your son?"
 Mayer said, and TMZ recorded, "I find that inference very offensive.
 This is my date, not my mother."
 Then he did this adorbs interview with his dad for People in 2007 in which he called his pops "the most upstanding man I've ever met."

 1. He put the Prancercise lady in a video